linux-can/socketcand/doc/protocol.md

 As above but throttle receive update rate down to 1.5 seconds

     < filter 1 500000 123 8 FF 00 F8 00 00 00 00 00 >

+##### Content filtering for multiplex CAN messages #####
+This command is used to configure the broadcast manager for reception of frames with a given CAN ID and a multiplex message filter mask.
+Frames are only sent when they match the pattern that is provided.
+The time value given is used to throttle the incoming update rate.

+    < muxfilter secs usecs can_id nframes [data]+ >

+* secs - number of seconds (throttle update rate)
+* usecs - number of microseconds (throttle update rate)
+* can_id - CAN identifier
+* nframes - number of 8 byte filter tuples (one mux filter + 1..256 mux content filters)
+* data - ASCII hex bytes depending on the nframes value multiplied by 8

+Examples:

+The first 8 byte tuple is the multiplex mask which identifies the position of multiplex identifier.
+The following 8 byte tuples contain the value of the multiplex id at this position and the filter for that specific multiplex identifier in the remaining content of its 8 byte tuple.

+    FF 00 00 00 00 00 00 00 <--> multiplex mask (here: entire first byte)
+    33 FF FF FF FF FF FF FF <--> filter mask 'FF FF FF FF FF FF FF' for multiplex id '33' 56 FF 00 00 00 00 FF FF <--> filter mask 'FF 00 00 00 00 FF FF' for multiplex id '56'
+    44 FF FF FF FF 00 00 FF <--> filter mask 'FF FF FF FF 00 00 FF' for multiplex id '44'
+    ED 00 00 00 00 00 FF FF <--> filter mask '00 00 00 00 00 FF FF' for multiplex id 'ED'

+Receive CAN ID 0x123 and check for changes in given mutiplex mask '33'.
+The fourth value '2' is the number of frames (2 <= nframes <= 257):

+    < muxfilter 0 0 123 2 FF 00 00 00 00 00 00 00 33 FF FF FF FF FF FF FF >

 ##### Subscribe to CAN ID #####
 Adds a subscription a CAN ID.
 The frames are sent regardless of their content.
 An interval in seconds or microseconds may be set.